Secretchronicles/main-website/content/en/news/2017-10-24-infrastructure.md

 again into a rewrite of TSC for version 3.0.0.
-To support him in this, it was decided to shut down the Chessboard instance at forum.secretchronicles.org as Chessboard is a [software written by Quintus himself][1] that would otherwise need activa maintenance by means of code changes in case security issues arise.
+To support him in this, it was decided to shut down the Chessboard instance at forum.secretchronicles.org as Chessboard is a [software written by Quintus himself][1] that would otherwise need active maintenance by means of code changes in case security issues arise.
 This way he can now concentrate on the actual TSC code.